cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ### Customize secrets file

 You must first customize your secrets file by copying the contents of [secrets-values.yml.example](k8s/secrets-values.yml.example) to `secrets-values.yml`.
-This provides [Docker secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc#docker-secrets) that can be consumed by CasC.
+This provides [Kubernetes secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc#kubernetes-secrets) that can be consumed by CasC.

 ### Update Amazon S3 bucket settings